ashu16815/ElevateCopilot/public/resources/README.md

 ## File Structure

-The following resources are referenced in the resources page:
+The following resources are referenced in the resources page and point to enriched files in `/elevatecopilot_resources_detailed/`:

 ### Free Downloads (Ungated)
 - `day1-copilot-playbook.pdf` - Day-1 Copilot Playbook